sjkaursb93/Defender-for-cloud-learning-collection/README.md

 ### Security Recommendations and Security Alerts
 The two main things you'll be looking for when setting up Defender for cloud is Security Recommendations and Alerts.<br>
 **Security Recommendations** play a crucial role in enhancing your orgnization's security posture.
 The recommendations are based on assessments of your resources and workloads agains built-in custom security standards.
-Before getting started with the recommendations assessments, I have always referred to [Recommendations Reference](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference)to understand the baseline which is based on Microsoft cloud benchmark
+Before getting started with the recommendations assessments, I have always referred to [Recommendations References ](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference)to understand the baseline which is based on Microsoft cloud benchmark. <br>
+Defender for cloud now also provides [Devops Recommendations](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference-devops), if you connect Azure Devops, GitHub, GitLab with Defender
+Note if you have multi-cloud architecture, there are additional recommendations links:

-**Security Alerts **
+**Security Alerts** -